BSPLAZA/WhisperKey/docs/DEPLOYMENT_GUIDE.md

 *Step-by-step guide for building, packaging, and distributing WhisperKey*

+> **Update**: v1.0.0 has been released!
+See the [release page](https://github.com/BSPLAZA/WhisperKey/releases/tag/v1.0.0) for the latest build.

 ## Overview

 This guide covers:
-1. Building a release version
+1. Building a release version ✅
-2. Creating a DMG installer
+2. Creating a DMG installer ✅
-3. Code signing (optional)
+3. Code signing (coming in v1.0.1)
-4. Notarization (optional)
+4. Notarization (coming in v1.0.1)
-5. Distribution methods
+5. Distribution methods ✅

 ## Prerequisites